j-West/bankingForm/README.md

-This is for the third exercise in front-end-milestones/2-the-static-web
+This is for the second exercise in front-end-milestones/2-the-static-web

 Banking Form